HenriqueLBorges/scala-simple-API/Readme.md

 * **Notes:**

-  <_The test description asks to search only for the word "suite" inside the address, however address is a object with a "suite" property which in a lot of cases contains the word "suite".
+  <_The test description asks to search only for the word "suite" inside the address, however address is an object with a "suite" property which in a lot of cases contains the word "suite".
 So I supposed that the task was to search for the word "suite" inside the property's value.
-I left the option of searching using other words just in case and I chose to not verify the "name" query param existence, in case nothing is passed the API will consider that the user wants to return everything._>
+I left the option of searching using other words just in case and I chose to not verify the "name" query param existence, when nothing is passed the API will consider that the user wants to return everything._>